evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ## Comfort

-Volkswagen ID.4 GTX 4MOTION has several features to make your life as a driver or passenger more comfortable.
+Volkswagen ID.4 Pro 4MOTION has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.